RussellDash332/nusmods-test/README.md

 ## Remarks
 This not-so-hackathon is made to understand more about offline test harness during my internship.
 I might add more tests or assertions if I have more time.

+Some tests might be failing due to data refresh, so `python3 gen.py` is the way to go if it's the case.